Helpful Hints for Brush Cutter Use and Maintenance

 Note that increasing flow and turning the blades too fast can cause permanent damage and create a severe safety hazard!

-If you aren’t sure what kind of blades your brush cutter uses, check out our find your brush cutter blade kits on our website!
+If you aren't sure what kind of blades your brush cutter uses, you can contact our Product Support Team to find out!

 Do not push the brush cutter excessively to the point it is continuously bogged down or on the edge of bogging as this can create unnecessary heat.
 If the cross-port relief valves are constantly opening, then heat is created and problems will follow.